“The Execution of Mexican Emperor Maximilian”. Édouard Manet (1867).

 Each one of us falls somewhere on the spectrum of narcissism.
 We are all born as complete narcissists and then, based upon our emotional development in early childhood, we arrive at our adult expression of these traits.
 (Pinsky, 2009, p.
 107)

 However, the premise that the baby’s or toddler’s self-perception is overblown (“His Majesty the Baby”) is illogical, because it has not yet developed a sense of self.
 There is still no demarcation zone between “me” and the outer world — everything is still a whole.
 Therefore it cannot have a grandiose perception of “myself”.
 If a baby cries because it is hungry, it doesn’t mean that it is attention-seeking, or has an inordinate sense of entitlement and views all “other” people as servants of “I myself” — the king.
 This is merely a projection.
-In fact, the baby cries because its instincts tells it so.
+In fact, the baby cries because of its instincts.
 It has no other means of sustaining its existence.
 Toddlers are empathic.
 If you smile at them, they smile back.
 They are relational and soon develop empathic interaction.
 They are either curious or shy around people, and tend to tease out a smile from people by smiling at them.
 Nothing of this would occur if they were “complete narcissists”.
 As a matter of fact, unlike the adult narcissist, they aren’t manipulating people, but function wholly from the basis of healthy human instinct.
 It is high time that theorists do something about this monumental misconception.
 What’s more, they need to discard the view of the healthy mind as moderately narcissistic, because it is in fact a pathology of the ego.
 Thus, narcissism can only begin to show its ugly face when the ego has developed out of childhood wholeness.